 Get bold Mexican flavors and good-for-you veggies all in one simple dinner!

 I’m a sucker for a good casserole.
 There is just something about cooking a bunch of good ingredients in one dish that I really like.
-I like the simplicity of serving a casserole.
-I like that I can sit with a glass of wine while it bakes in the oven rather than hustling around the kitchen right up until dinner is served.
-I like that I almost always have left overs.
-I really like that they almost always turn out great.
-A casserole is pretty hard to screw up!
+I love that I can sit with a glass of wine while it bakes in the oven rather than hustling around the kitchen right up until dinner is served.
+I also love that I almost always have left overs.
 I came across this recipe in one of my old-school binders filled with recipes that I have clipped from magazines.
 That was long before Pinterest :).
-This one was from Every Food.
+This one was from Martha Stewart.
 I altered it a bit, but kept the same basic idea.

 This dish fulfilled all of my casserole dreams.
-It’s not going to break any culinary records, but I’m sure it will become one of my go-to dinners when I need something simple and tasty to feed the family.
+I’m sure it will become one of my go-to dinners when I need something simple and tasty to feed the family.
 We all love Mexican food, and I love a meatless dinner that is still hearty and satisfying.
-Our Mexican dinners tend to be light on veggies, but this one is filled with them.
+A lot of Mexican meals tend to be light on veggies, but this one is filled with them.

 Layers of black beans, spinach, zucchini, queso fresco, and salsa are nestled between corn tortillas.
 The prep is pretty easy on this, just a little chopping here and sauteing there.
 The salsa is store bought, so no sauce to make.
 Just make sure you use a good salsa that you know you like.
 It is a big part of the flavor in this dish.
 I used a combo of red and green salsa because I didn’t have enough of either one.
 Either would be great, just go with what you prefer.
 Then…the oven does it’s magic.
 All of the yummy flavors meld together and the cheese gets bubbly.

 - 4 green onions, plus extra to garnish